TheLord45/fsfreader/README.md

 FSF is a proprietary file format from [AMX](https://www.amx.com).
 For details search for patent number *WO 2007/030421 A2*.
 A FSF file may contain several files and was invented to have a lightweight file system on an embedded controller. **AMX** is using it to save the data for configuring a panel.
 The program TPDesign (either version 4 and 5) is using it.

 ## What for is *fsfreader*?
 This program is able to read a FSF file and extract all the files in it.
-If the files were extracted from a TP4 file, all resulting files are decoded and *unziped*.
-If you extract from a TP5 file, you'll get all files, but all XML files are somehow encrypted and probably zipped.
-All binary files like graphic files (PNG, JPG) and sound files (WAV, MP3) are clear and readable.
-All configuration files are encrypted.
+If the files were extracted from a TP4 or TP5 file, all resulting files are decoded and *unziped* (TP4) or decrypted (TP5). **fsfreader** detects the type of file.
+While binary files like fonts, graphic files and the like are never encrypted or compressed, they are taken as they are.
+All XML files (files ending in .XMA and .XML) ere either compressed or encrypted.
+In TP4 files this files are compressed, while in TP5 files they are encrypted. **fsfreader** detects the kind of file and uncompressed or decrypt them accordingly.
+Even if this is mixed in the TPx file (never seen a mixed file).
-**If someone know how to decrypt them, I would apreciate this information!**

 ## Compile the program
 *fsfreader* was developed on *Linux*.
 It needs at least a C++ compiler which supports C++17 standard.
 Because the program makes use of the new **filesystem** methods. **G++9** or newer is perfect, as well as **Clang5** or newer.
 It should compile with older compilers too, but there is no guaranty.